 - What would you do differently?
 What questions do you have?

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

-These weekly summaries are what we will use to find all of your weekly work as we determine your grade for that week.
-In addition, they are an opportunity for you tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
-If you forget to include something in a weekly post, we may not realize you’ve completed it.
-If you fail to submit a weekly summary, you will get no grade for that week!
-The follow is the rubric I use for assignments.
+These assignment summaries are what we will use to find all of your assignment work as we determine your grade for that assignment period.
+In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
+If you forget to include something in a summary post, we may not realize you’ve completed it.
+If you fail to submit an assignment summary, you will get no grade for that assignment period!

-- A link to a reflection about all the material you viewed/read about visuals of storytelling
+- A link to a reflection about all the material you viewed/read about visuals of storytelling.
+(1 BLOG POST)

 - A link to your Photo Safari (1 BLOG POST) just the photo but format them so they look nice and easy to view